 - Australian Qualifications Framework (AQF) courses delivered by private providers (Documentation must indicate AQF accreditation.
 Your qualification will not be assessed without proof of accreditation.)

 - professional and paraprofessional qualifications.

 You must also provide documentary evidence if you have a current Australian nurse’s registration.

-You can either upload these documents in Check & Change or post or deliver them to UAC.
+You can either upload these documents in your application or post or deliver them to UAC.

 We do not recommend you send original documents to UAC.
 You can bring original documents to UAC between 8.30am and 4.30pm Monday to Friday and we will copy them:

 Sydney Olympic Park NSW 2127